elementor/elementor-developers-docs/src/widgets/widget-optimization.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

 Elementor offers several methods and best practices to optimize widgets and improve performance.
-The optimizations are not implemented for all the widgets to keep backwards compatibility for older websites.
+The optimizations are not implemented for all widgets in order to maintain backwards compatibility.
 In addition, each widget has its own characteristics.
-The widget developer needs to add some extra for Elementor to make sure Elementor knows how to process it.
+The widget developer needs to add some extra methods to the widget class to make sure Elementor knows how to process it.

 ## Performance Optimization Methods

-Elementor has two performance optimization methods:
+Elementor widgets has two performance optimization methods:

 ```php
 class Elementor_Test_Widget extends \Elementor\Widget_Base {